rodrigocora/rodrigocora.github.io/_posts/2020-02-29-ora_28040_no_matching_authentication_protocol.markdown

      WHERE x.sid LIKE s.sid AND TYPE != 'BACKGROUND';
 ```

- My goal is to avoid having to set the `sqlnet.allowed_logon_version_server` parameter to a lower version compatible version.
+ My goal is to avoid setting the `sqlnet.allowed_logon_version_server` parameter to a lower version version.